karlch/vimiv-qt/docs/documentation/configuration/settings.rst

    natural                   Natural ordering by basename, i.e. image2.jpg comes before image11.jpg recently-modified         Ordering by modification time (``mtime``) size                      Ordering by filesize, in bytes for images, in number of files for directories none                      Do not sort or reverse.
-Use the previous order of the images.
-If changed to from another sorting type, that order will be used.
+Use the existing order of the images (including that of a previous sort type).
+This is mostly for keeping the order from the command line or stdin.
    ========================= ===========

 In addition, the ordering can be reversed using ``sort.reverse`` and the string-like